 Registration is now open!
 Please follow this link to complete your registration.

-Parking in the University Parking Garage is plentiful and free to guests.
+Parking in the University Parking Garage is plentiful.
+The USM Parking Office will create special validations for attendees of our meeting.
+There will be no charge to registered attendees for parking.
 Click here for a link to the University Parking Garage on Google Maps.
 The Glickman Library is 450 feet (approximately a two-minute walk) from the Parking Garage.
 See the USM Maps, Parking, and Transportation webpage for more information.

 The Glickman Library is fully accessible.
 All physical buildings are ADA compliant.
 The Library is happy to accommodate any request for assistance or provide information in different formats as necessary.
 Two fully accessible elevators service the seventh floor where the meeting is being held.
 Please feel free to contact NEA’s Inclusion and Diversity Coordinator at email@example.com with any questions about accessibility and/or disability accommodations.